Hailemariam7/HYFProject/README.md

-# Simple front end for an ecommerce website
+# Simple frontend for an ecommerce website